askomics/flaskomics/docs/tutorial.md

 Throughout the guide, you will find <badge class="hands-on">Hands-on</badge> containing tutorial instruction to perform in order to get started with AskOmics.

-To complete the tutorial, you will need an Askomics instance.
-You can [install your own](production-deployment.md) or use this [public instance](https://askomics.genouest.org).
+To complete the tutorial, you will need an AskOmics instance.
+You can [install your own](production-deployment.md) or use this [public instance](https://use.askomics.org).

 # Account creation and management

 ## Login or signup into AskOmics

-AskOmics is a mutli-user plateform.
+AskOmics is a multi-user platform.
 To use it, you will need an account on the instance.
 Use the <navbar><i class="fa fa-sign-in"></i> Login</navbar> button on the navbar, and log in using your AskOmics credentials.
 If you don't have already an account, fill the signup form by clicking on <askolink>signup</askolink> below the login form.

 !!!
 Hands-on
     Create your AskOmics account (or login with your existing one)